 Okay so that was a picture I didn’t need in my head.
-When not sober and in the ring in his glory, Gulch was an ugly, skinny, dirty old man who looked like a drunk, skid-row bum.
+When not standing in his glory as Ringmaster, Gulch was an ugly, skinny, dirty old man who looked like a skid-row bum.

 “So you don’t know about JellyBeans and his crew?

 “What do you mean?”
 It was the fat lady’s turn to look non-plussed

 “You heard about that car in the river in Wetumpka last week?”

 “I don’t read the news,” she said.
 “Most of the time it’s too depressing.”

 “That car had eight bodies in the trunk.
 It was JellyBeans and JollyBelle and the whole crew.”

 “How do you get eight bodies in the trunk of a car?” asked BabyFace.
 “Even me and seven clones of me couldn’t do that.” he said.